A stuffy nose can be uncomfortable for your baby, adversely affecting their feeding and meaning sleep is disrupted.

 According to the NHS, children will get colds far more frequently than we do as adults, and symptoms include a blocked or runny nose, sneezing or a high temperature.

-10 home remedies can help my baby's blocked nose:
+5 home remedies for baby's blocked nose:

 How can I help my baby sleep better at night when they have a blocked nose?